BlockstreamResearch/bip-frost-dkg/README.md

 but also whether the DKG has succeeded at all.

-To understand the necessity of reaching agreement, consider the example of a DKG to setup a 2-of-3 Bitcoin wallet, in which two participants are honest, but the third participant is malicious.
+To understand the necessity of reaching agreement, consider the example of a DKG to set up a 2-of-3 Bitcoin wallet in which two participants are honest but the third participant is malicious.
 The malicious participant sends invalid secret shares to the first honest participant, but valid shares to the second honest participant.
 While the first honest participant cannot finish the DKG, the second honest participant will believe that the DKG has finished successfully, and thus may be willing to send funds to the resulting threshold public key.
 But this constitutes a catastrophic failure:
-Those funds will be lost irrevocably, because the single remaining secret share of the second participant will not be sufficient to produce a signature (without the help of the malicious participant).[^resharing-attack]
+Those funds will be lost irrevocably because the single remaining secret share of the second participant will not be sufficient to produce a signature (without the help of the malicious participant).[^resharing-attack]

 [^resharing-attack]: A very similar attack has been observed in the implementation of a resharing scheme [[AS20](https://eprint.iacr.org/2020/1052), Section 3].